GENERAL SUBMISSION GUIDELINES

 Habits of collegiality and professional courtesy are both the pattern and the continued expectation at the AAS conference.
 Most fundamental are the honoring of commitments to present papers and the provision of papers to discussants in a timely fashion.
 The Program Committee assumes and celebrates an interactive style and effective communication in the evolution and delivery of a well-coordinated session.
 Individual paper sessions also benefit from the best observation of professional practices.

-Diversity and inclusiveness are core AAS values.
+Diversity and inclusion are core AAS values.
 Diversity encourages innovation and creativity and strengthens the community by harnessing a variety of skills, perspectives, talents, and resources to meet new challenges.
-We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity in our membership.
+We ask that session organizers keep these values in mind as they assemble session participants so that our conference will reflect the diversity of our membership.

 In particular, we expect panel submissions to demonstrate:

 • Institutional diversity (no more than 2 participants from the same institution)